 The great thing now is to find Instagram pages that are posting posts with the same hashtags that you use.

-Then once you find posts that are inside your niche and are using these hashtags (or only inside your niche), you start engaging with these pictures or videos.
+Then once you find posts that are inside your niche and are using these hashtags (or only inside your niche), you can start engaging with these pictures or videos.

 This is a great way to get more exposure because these people use the same hashtags!